Birmingham Veterans Disability Attorneys

 Read Our Client Testimonials:

-“Erika has been absolutely amazing from beginning to end.
+“My attorney has been absolutely amazing from beginning to end.
 She always took the time to answer all of my questions and kept me informed of any new aspects as we went through the appeal process.
 She is also an extremely understanding & compassionate person.
 Even if I had not won my appeal, I would still give her a glowing recommendation.” -Deanna, Birmingham MI

 Oakland County Legal Resources: